 This is a defense which will be available in every discipline case in which you are a representative.
 Whenever Management issues discipline they have the burden of proving that the employee acted in such a manner as to provide cause for discipline.
-To meet that burden, management
+To meet that burden, management must produce evidence sufficient enough misconduct actually occurred.
+The Union misconduct did not occur.
+Instead, our to convince an arbitrator118 that the alleged does not have to prove that the alleged responsibility is to identify and point out weakness in the Employer's evidence.
+That is not to suggest that we should simply waive our opportunity to submit evidence.
+If we can establish that the charged offense did not occur, then so much the better.
+Discussing that burden, for example, Arbitrator Howard commented:

-"[I]n industrial discipline, as in the criminal justice system, an employee is deemed to be innocent of charges against him until proved otherwise, and the burden of such proof lies with the employer in industrial discipline, as it does with the state under our criminal justice system."119
+"[I]n industrial discipline, as in the criminal justice system, an employee is deemed to be innocent of charges against him until proved otherwise, and the burden of such proof lies with the employer in industrial discipline, as it does with the state under our criminal justice system."